 Many people use baby gates, but caution should be exercised since many gates can be jumped over or destroyed.
 Your dog may not be accustomed to jumping gates, but if motivated enough, they may try it.

 This also allows the dog to be able to see you so they don’t feel as socially isolated.
-On the other hand, if you are separating dogs that are aggressive towards each other, it’s probably best that they can’t see each other, so using some kind of material to block sight (such as a blanket) may help.
+However, if you are separating dogs that are aggressive towards each other, simply throwing a blanket over it may prevent them from feeling they need to keep a watchful eye on what is on the other side.

 Window clings or film are sheets of plastic that let in light, but provide privacy.
 Some are simply applied by using water and a flat plastic surface to smooth out the bubbles, which make them easy to apply and remove.
 This can be useful for those dogs who bark a lot and/or tend to be hyper vigilant with whatever may be going on outside, from people walking by to the wind blowing around debris.